The demise of Ringling Bros. and Barnum & Bailey Circus

 What truly uplifted FoA was listening to youngsters testifying that they don’t want to see wild animals in circuses.
 Six-yearold Charlotte Moore told legislators that some animals just don’t belong in circuses.
 “I really want to get rid of them,” she said.
 “They treat them badly and they have to be without their families.”

-And most recently Delaware, Ohio, banned wild and exotic animals in circuses because of public backlash.
+And most recently New York City banned all live animals in circuses, New York State banned elephants and Delaware, Ohio, banned wild and exotic animals in circuses because of public backlash.
 A local resident and a group of likeminded friends gathered more than 1,000 petition signatures opposing the Florida-based Circus Pages Circus from coming to town and presented them to the Delaware City Council.

 “This was really driven by the people coming to council,” Darren Shulman, the city’s law director, told the media.
 “I also think it’s a little bit of an end of an era and people thinking differently about animals.”
 And that has been Friends of Animals’ goal all along—for people to no longer tolerate or consider acceptable the purposeless exploitation of animals for amusement.
 If the show must go on, let it do so with human animal performers who are willing participants.
 Goodbye and good riddance, Ringling Bros.